bennett-nguyen/marlb/README.md

 >>> cd work_dir_3
 >>> python marlb.py -m interpret -f ./happy_birthday.marble
 ```
+(If your file name has a whitespace character then put it in quotes when you're about to interpret it e.g `python marlb.py -m interpret -f "path/to/file"`)
 (You can use an absolute path or relative path that leads to your file as well)
 <br>
 <br>